gopinathkk/Password-Generator/README.md

 Password Generator is an application which was assigned as the homework for  week 3 of Monash Uni Bootcamp.

-This Challenge requires me to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This Challenge requires to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.

-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code .
+It have a clean and polished, responsive user interface that adapts to multiple screen sizes

 ## Getting Started